artemis031/Login_w_Session/README.md

 One and only valid credential:

-Username: batMan |
+Username: wat |
-Password: laderlappen
+Password: wat